-Regional Collaborative Service Delivery is an approach to ensure that children, youth and families have access to supports they need to be successful at school and in the community.
-It is a partnership among school authorities, Alberta Health Services (AHS), Human Services and other community stakeholders.
+Coordinated Service Delivery is an approach to ensure that children, youth and families have access to supports they need to be successful at school and in the community.
+It is a partnership among school authorities to promote recruitment and retention of specialized staff.
+It also allows for efficiencies in service delivery across the Northwest.

-The approach is intended to better meet the needs of:
+The approach of the multi-disciplinary team is intended to better meet the needs of:

-children or youth who are registered with Alberta Education in Early Childhood Services (ECS) to Grade 12
+child and youth who are registered with Alberta Education in Early Childhood Services (ECS) to Grade 12 in one of the 6 participating jurisdictions

 – Blind or Visually Impaired (BVI)